 They'll have to re-draw every map at this rate… she thought bitterly of all the destruction the land was going to suffer because of the two.

 So with all of her spare time she began brushing up on medical ninjutsu.
 A teacher was out of the question so she studied everything from the books and practiced on herself.

-Yuna could do basic repairs to any stab and burn wound.
+Yuna could do basic repairs to any stab and burn wound, enough to get him to a real medic.
 Her body wasn't thankful, but her mind was prepared for the worst.